 - Work students have completed related to the theme

 - An interest table that includes objects and other material related to the theme

 - A word wall that uses topic specific words.

-This classic game can be used in many ways incorporating the various environmental print.
+I Spy.
+Use environmental print for this classic game.
 I spy with my little eye: a word that has 4 syllables or a word that starts with the sound /s/ or a word that rhymes with cat.
-The options for I spy are endless.
+The options are endless.

+Spelling Tennis.
 This game can be played by 2 students or in 2 teams.
-It is played and scored like a tennis match.
+Play and score following a tennis match.
 Students can select words from word walls or the theme displays.
 Player 1 calls out a word and Player 2 needs to spell it correctly.
 If Player 2 doesn’t spell it correctly, the score becomes 15 – love.
 If it is spelled correctly, the score is love – 15.
 Player 2 then calls out a word for Player 1 to spell.
 The scoring continues as in tennis.
 (If you aren’t up on tennis scoring, you can just award points for each word spelled correctly and alternate who “serves” the word.)

-- Use flashcards for the children’s names, birthdays, months of the year, days of the week etc;
+- Use flashcards for children’s names, birthdays, months of the year, days of the week etc.

 - Make a T-Chart for the class attendance – who is at school and who is absent?
-Get your students to place student names onto the chart; and
+Get your students to place student names onto the chart.

-- Do you have a good morning song?
-Have the song written on sentence strips.
+- Write your good morning song on sentence strips.
 Get your students to place the sentences in the correct order each morning before singing the song.
 Display the strips in a pocket chart so that it becomes part of the environmental print.

 What unique ways have you added to a print rich environment?